Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

-In this work, we study the critical properties and the fractality of non-interacting particles in shallow quasi-periodic potentials.
-We consider various models, including bichromatic and trichromatic lattices with balanced and imbalanced amplitudes.
+In this work, we study the critical properties and the fractality of noninteracting particles in shallow quasiperiodic potentials.
+We consider various models, including bichromatic and trichromatic lattices with balanced or imbalanced amplitudes.
 In all cases, above a certain critical amplitude of the quasi-periodic potential $\Vc$, we find a finite energy ME.
 It marks a sharp transition between the localized and extended phases with no intermediate phase.
-The ME is always found in one of the energy band gaps, which are dense.
-We show that this is a direct consequence of the fractal, point-like, character of the energy spectrum.
-We compute the critical Hausdorff dimension and find values significantly different from that found for the AA model.
-Moreover, we determine accurate values of the critical quasi-periodic amplitude $\Vc$ from the scaling of the inverse participation ratio.
+The ME is always found in one of the energy gaps, which are dense.
+We show that this is a direct consequence of the fractal character of the energy spectrum, which is nowhere dense.
+We compute the critical Hausdorff dimension and find values significantly different from that found for the AA model, showing that it is a non-universal quantity.
+Moreover, we determine accurate values of the critical quasiperiodic amplitude $\Vc$ from the scaling of the inverse participation ratio.
 While $\Vc$ depends on the model, we find the universal critical exponent $\nu \simeq 1/3$.